japl-lang/JustAnotherJAPL/docs/bytecode.md

 ### Constant section

 This section of the file follows the headers and is meant to store all constants needed upon startup by the JAPL virtual machine.
 For example, the code `var x = 1;` would have the number one as a constant.
 Constants are a compile-time view of the state of the VM's stack at runtime.

-### Compile-time type specifiers

-To distinguish the different kinds of values that JAPL can represent at compile time, the following type specifiers are prepended to a given series of bytes to tell the deserializer what kind of object that specific byte sequence should deserialize into.
-It is important that each compile-time object specifies the size of its value in bytes (referred to as "size specifier" from now on, without quotes), after the type specifier.
-The following sections about object representation assume the appropriate type and size specifiers have been used and will therefore omit them to avoid repetition.

-Below a list of all type specifiers:

-- `0x01` -> Number
-- `0x02` -> String
-- `0x03` -> List literal (An heterogeneous dynamic array)
-- `0x04` -> Set literal  (An heterogeneous dynamic array without duplicates.
-Mirrors the mathematical definition of a set)
-- `0x05` -> Dictionary literal  (A an associative array, also known as mapping)
-- `0x06` -> Tuple literal (An heterogeneous static array)
-- `0x07` -> Function declaration
-- `0x08` -> Class declaration
-- `0x09` -> Variable declaration.
-Note that constants are replaced during compilation with their corresponding literal value, therefore they are represented as literals in the constants section and are not compiled as variable declarations.
-- ``

-### Object representation

-#### Numbers

-For simplicity purposes, numbers in object files are serialized as strings of decimal digits and optionally a dot followed by 1 or more decimal digits (for floats).
-The number `2.718`, for example, would just be serialized as the string `"2.718"` (without quotes).
-JAPL supports scientific notation such as `2e3`, but numbers in this form are collapsed to their decimal representation before being written to file, therefore `2e5` becomes `2000.0`.
-Other decimal number representations such as hexadecimal, binary and octal are also converted to base 10 during compilation.

-#### Strings

-Strings are serialized

 ## Behavior